Richard Armitage (government official)

-Richard Lee Armitage (born April 26, 1945) is an American former diplomat and government official.
+Richard Lee Armitage (April 26, 1945 – April 13, 2025) was an American diplomat and government official.
 A graduate of the United States Naval Academy, Armitage served as a U.S. Navy officer in three combat tours of duty in the Vietnam War as a riverine warfare advisor.
 After leaving active duty, he served in a number of civil-service roles under Republican administrations.
 He worked as an aide to Senator Bob Dole before serving in various posts in the Defense Department and State Department.

-During the Reagan administration, Armitage was Deputy Assistant Secretary of Defense for East Asia and Pacific Affairs (1981–1983) and Assistant Secretary of Defense for International Security Affairs (1983–1989).
-He served in the George H. W. Bush administration in various diplomatic posts, including Presidential Special Negotiator for the Philippines Military Bases Agreement, Special Mediator for Water in the Middle East, Special Emissary to King Hussein of Jordan during the Persian Gulf War, and director of U.S. aid to the post-Soviet states.
-He then worked in the private sector before joining the George W. Bush administration as Deputy Secretary of State, holding the post from March 2001 to February 2005.
+During the Reagan administration, Armitage was deputy assistant secretary of defense for East Asia and Pacific affairs (1981–1983) and assistant secretary of defense for International security affairs (1983–1989).
+He served in the George H. W. Bush administration in various diplomatic posts, including presidential special negotiator for the Philippines Military Bases Agreement, special mediator for water in the Middle East, special emissary to King Hussein of Jordan during the Gulf War, and director of U.S. aid to the post-Soviet states.
+He then worked in the private sector before joining the George W. Bush administration as deputy secretary of state, holding the post from March 2001 to February 2005.

 Armitage's tenure at the State Department under Secretary Colin Powell became overshadowed by the Plame affair.
-Armitage acknowledged in 2006 that he inadvertently leaked Valerie Plame Wilson's identity as a CIA operative to columnist Robert Novak, who revealed her identity in a July 2003 column; Armitage said that this was a "terrible error on my part" and issued an apology.
+Armitage acknowledged in 2006 that he leaked Valerie Plame Wilson's identity as a CIA operative to columnist Robert Novak, who revealed her identity in a July 2003 column; Armitage claimed that the leak was inadvertent, said that this was a "terrible error on my part," and issued an apology.

 Early life and military career

-Armitage was born in Boston, the son of Ruth H. and Leo Holmes Armitage.
-He graduated from St. Pius X Catholic High School, in Atlanta, Georgia, in 1963.
-In 1967 he graduated from the United States Naval Academy.
+Armitage was born in Wellesley, Massachusetts, the son of Ruth H. and Leo Holmes Armitage.
+He grew up in Atlanta, and graduated from St. Pius X Catholic High School there in 1963.
+In 1967, he graduated from the United States Naval Academy.

-He served on a destroyer stationed off the coast of Vietnam during the Vietnam War before volunteering to serve what would eventually become three combat tours with the riverine/advisory forces for the Republic of Vietnam Navy.
-According to Captain Kiem Do, a Republic of Vietnam Navy officer who served with him in Vietnam, Armitage "seemed drawn like a moth to flame to the hotspots of the naval war: bedding down on the ground with Vietnamese commandos, sharing their rations and hot sauce, telling jokes in flawless Vietnamese".
+He served on a destroyer stationed off the coast of Vietnam during the Vietnam War before volunteering to serve what would eventually become three combat tours with the riverine/advisory forces for the Republic of Vietnam Navy (RVNN).
+According to Captain Kiem Do, an RVNN officer who served with him in Vietnam, Armitage "seemed drawn like a moth to flame to the hotspots of the naval war: bedding down on the ground with Vietnamese commandos, sharing their rations and hot sauce, telling jokes in flawless Vietnamese".
 Instead of a Naval uniform, Armitage often dressed in native garb.
 He adopted a Vietnamese pseudonym, "Tran Phu", which loosely translated meant "rich Navy guy".

 Several associates who fought alongside Armitage and other politicians (including Ted Shackley) have since claimed that Armitage was associated with the CIA's clandestine Phoenix Program.
-Armitage has denied a role in Phoenix and has stated that at most, CIA officers would occasionally ask him for intelligence reports.
+Armitage denied a role in Phoenix and stated that at most, CIA officers would occasionally ask him for intelligence reports.